 There are approximately 1.42m full IO and part capital repayment mortgage accounts outstanding in the UK and over the next few years increasing numbers will require repayment, with a peak forecast in 2032.
-So, it is particularly important that NBLs employ a communication strategy that gives customers enough time to act where there is doubt about their ability to repay their IO mortgage.
+So, it is particularly important that RMLs employ a communication strategy that gives customers enough time to act where there is doubt about their ability to repay their IO mortgage.
 This will help customers have a better understanding of their situation, responsibilities, and options.

-The potential harm to IO borrowers without repayment plans, some of whom may be customers in vulnerable circumstances, will continue to crystalise in the next decade.
-We expect NBLs to have robust governance arrangements in place.
+We expect RMLs to have robust governance arrangements in place.
 This could include a written strategy, consideration of what options can be offered to customers, providing guidance to, and monitoring frontline staff and collating management information.